Explore Keswick on Derwentwater

 The heart of Keswick is the Market Square, ringed round with shops and hotels.
-Except for the odd delivery van there are no cars in the pedestrianised area which makes for a very pleasant shopping experience.
+There are no cars in the pedestrianised area which makes for a very pleasant shopping experience.

-The dominant building is The Moot Hall, an ancient foundation home to the National Park Information Centre and an excellent starting point for planning your adventures during your stay.
+The main building in the centre of the Market Square is The Moot Hall, an ancient foundation home to the Lake District National Park Tourist Information Centre and an excellent starting point for planning your adventures during your stay.
 It was used in the past as a covered market, a courthouse, a museum and a prison.

-Few visitors come to Keswick without making the short walk to the lakeshore and the boat landings from where rowing and small motor boats can be hired; the regular launch service around the lake also starts from here.
+Few visitors come to Keswick without making the short walk to the lakeshore of Derwentwater and the boat landings from where rowing and small motor boats can be hired; the regular launch service around the lake also starts from here.
+It takes about 15 minutes leisurely stroll via Lake Road and Hope Park to walk top the lake from Keswick Market Square.
 Another five minutes walk brings you to Friar's Crag with its tremendous views across the lake and Borrowdale.
-The climbing wall is for the more adventurous while the leisure pool, tennis and bowls add to the list of activities for all.

-The 4000 year old Stone Circle on the nearby airy hilltop of Castlerigg overlooks Keswick in its lovely valley setting on the shores of Derwentwater.
+The 4000 year old Castlerigg Stone Circle has breath-taking 360 degree views over the surrounding mountain and fells.
 The founding of St Kentigern's Church (AD533), the Market Charter (13th Century), early lead mining, quarrying, farming and the growth of pencil manufacture have all played their part in a long and often dramatic history.
 Famous literary names too, such as Southey, Coleridge, Wordsworth and Ruskin, were influential in attracting the early tourists to experience the spectacular scenery all around.

 The name 'Keswick' is said to mean 'cheese farm' and is first recorded as a settlement in 1240.
 Its origins as a market town date back to 1276 when Edward I granted Thomas, Lord of the Manor of Derwentwater a charter to hold a Saturday market, which still continues today over 700 years later.